-All men starting at age 45 and men without symptoms at any age who are overweight or obese and have 1 or more extra risk factors for diabetes
+All men starting at age 45 and men without symptoms at any age who are overweight or obese and have one or more risk factors for diabetes

 At least every 3 years (annual testing if your blood sugar has begun to rise)

 All men with prediabetes

 At least once in a lifetime; anyone at increased risk for infection